Malikzada97/drag-and-drop/README.md

 ## Features

 - **Drag & Drop Upload**: Effortlessly upload images by dragging them into the drop zone or by browsing files.
 - **Live Image Preview**: Instantly preview selected images before uploading.
+Remove images before upload with a hover delete button.
 - **Progress Bar & Stats**: Simulated upload progress with speed and time estimates.
 - **Gallery Side Panel**: View, group, and manage all uploaded images in a persistent gallery.
+Delete individual images (hover to reveal delete), delete entire batches (always visible button), or clear all with confirmation.
-- **Delete & Undo**: Remove individual images, groups, or all uploads with confirmation dialogs.
+- **Delete Confirmation Dialog**: Deleting all images prompts a modal dialog that remains visible until you confirm or cancel.
 - **Accessibility**: Keyboard navigation, ARIA roles, focus management, and screen reader support.
 - **Dark Mode**: Toggle between light and dark themes, with system preference detection.
 - **Persistent Storage**: Uploaded images and groups are saved in localStorage for session persistence.